Part of Open Field 2014

-Before the screening of the reel at dusk, there will be several artistic activities to kick off the fun, including a live painting by artist Rudy Fig; a cat-themed edition of Open Field’s Drawing Club with illustrators Todd Balthazor, Alyssa Nassner, and Shannon Joyce; and a chance to get decked out in whiskers via the magic of face painting; and an animated GIF photo booth.
+Before the screening of the reel at dusk, there will be several artistic activities to kick off the fun, including a live painting by artist Rudy Fig; a cat-themed edition of Open Field’s Drawing Club with illustrators Todd Balthazor, Alyssa Nassner, and Shannon Joyce; a chance to get decked out in whiskers via the magic of face painting; and an animated GIF photo booth.

 Learn More about Animal Resources & Welfare